NuclearPhoenixx/n-body-problem/README.md

 seems like a solid solution for this kind of overall simulation.

-**Stats:** You can enable and disable the resulting force vectors for each individual object.
-In the future you will be able to get more information by clicking on an object.
+**Stats:** You can enable and disable the resulting force vectors for each individual object in code.
+The top left corner shows the total number of objects in the world.
+Clicking on an object allows you to show any object's velocity and mass.

 The 2D plane is nearly infinitely big and the maximum speed in this simulated universe should be light speed which no object is able to